dotnet/training-tutorials/content/csharp/getting-started/lesson-09.md

 Write a program that prints the result of counting up to 24 using four different increments.
 First, count by 1s, then by 2s, by 3s, and finally by 4s.

-Use nested for loops with that your outer loop counting from 1 to 4.
-You inner loop will increase the value of its *loop control variable* by the value of the *loop control variable* from the outer loop.
-This means your incrementing in the *afterthought* expression will be based on a variable.
+Use nested ``for`` loops with your outer loop counting from 1 to 4.
+You inner loop should count from 0 to 24, but increase the value of its *loop control variable* by the value of the *loop control variable* from the outer loop.
+This means the incrementing in the *afterthought* expression will be based on a variable.

 Your output should look something like this: